boscoybarra/Algorithms-Math-Problem-Solving/README.md

 # Features

-- It is writen in Swift 4.0
+- Some of them are written in Swift 4.0
 - Files are in Swift Playgrounds.
+- Recently I have included also some fun exercise in JavaScript